 The goal of the Water Quality Division is to protect the surface and groundwater resources in Nebraska.

 Nebraska has some of the best water resources in the nation and the world.
 Groundwater (located beneath the state’s surface in porous regions known as aquifers) could cover the state with nearly 40 feet of water if it were all pumped to the surface.
 Because groundwater is so plentiful and reliable, 85% of the state’s population uses groundwater as drinking water.
-Nebraska’s surface water resources are surprisingly extensive, including approximately 24,000 miles of flowing rivers and streams and about 430 square miles of lakes.
-Wildlife, including bass, native trout and other fish, rely on Nebraska’s streams for survival and prosperity.
+Nebraska’s surface water resources are surprisingly extensive, including approximately 18,000 miles of continuously flowing rivers and streams and about 430 square miles of lakes.
+Wildlife,including many native fish species, rely on Nebraska’s streams for survival and prosperity.

 Many challenges face Nebraskans when trying to protect this valuable resource.
 Runoff from rain and irrigation can carry chemicals and topsoil into streams in both urban and rural areas, causing surface water contamination.
 More than 50 years of crop production has allowed fertilizers and ag chemicals to reach groundwater in parts of the state, causing contamination.